21 assigned vacancy

 What you’ll be doing over the two years

 We’ll start with the ABC of cinema fundamentals: framing shots, editing, staging, film history, etc. You’ll learn how to write a screenplay and there will be a basic course in directing.
 The legendary Bruno Fornara will teach you how to really watch a movie, and you’ll also have the chance to sit on the jury of a film festival; the award for best screenplay at the Torino Film Festival is traditionally decided by cinema students from Holden.

 You won’t just be studying theory, you’ll also – and more importantly – be doing practical work.
 There’s a studio set and equipment at the school available for your use including video cameras, lighting and sound equipment.
 There will also be a photography course.
-This year, our Cinema students are experimenting with Zeiss lenses and Red Epic W 8-K video cameras (this camera is what they used to film Guardians of the Galaxy.
+Last year, our Cinema students experimented with Zeiss lenses and Red Epic W 8-K video cameras (this camera is what they used to film Guardians of the Galaxy.
 You can’t get much more advanced than that).
 There are also acting and blocking classes to familiarise you with the work of actors and learn how to direct (what does telling a person being filmed to do something really mean?
 How can you know it if you’ve never tried?).

 You’ll find out about film production and distribution mechanisms, and ultimately you’ll never stop writing, filming, organising sets, and looking for new stories, ideas and faces for your next project.